Greginkansas/-openhab-openhab1wiki/One-Wire-Binding.md

 	Contact OneWireSensorA "Sensor A [%s]" {onewire="deviceId=12.4AEC29CDBAAB;propertyName=sensed.A;invert;refreshinterval=15"}

-This example uses a sensedA property of an DS2406 as Contact, which is inverted by the InvertModifier.
+This example uses a sensed property of an DS2406 as Contact, which is inverted by the InvertModifier.

 ### Alarm Switch

 	Switch OneWireTempWarnMax "TempWarnMax [%s]" {onewire="deviceId=28.67C6697351FF;propertyName=temperature;refreshinterval=5;maxWarning=30"}

-Switch turns on, when value of device property is greater then maxWarning (30)
+Switch turns on when value of device property is greater then maxWarning (30).

 	Switch OneWireTempWarnMin "TempWarnMin [%s]" onewire="deviceId=28.67C6697351FF;propertyName=temperature;refreshinterval=10;minWarning=5"}

-Switch turns on, when value of device property is less then minWarning (5)
+Switch turns on when value of device property is less then minWarning (5).

 	Switch OneWireTempWarnMin "TempWarnMin [%s]" onewire="deviceId=28.67C6697351FF;propertyName=temperature;refreshinterval=10;maxWarning=30;minWarning=5"}

-Switch turns on, when value of device property s greater then maxWarning (30) or is less then minWarning (5)
+Switch turns on when value of device property is greater then maxWarning (30) or is less then minWarning (5).

 ### iButton (OneWire binding openhab Version >= 1.8.0)

 	`String OneWireKeyBlack "Key black [%s]" <key> {onewire="deviceId=uncached/01.234567790000;propertyName=r_id;refreshinterval=2"}`

-The parameter r_id read the unique r_id of the iButton.
+The parameter r_id reads the unique r_id of the iButton.
-If you use an iButton please edit yout owfs.conf and add or configure the entry `timeout_presence = 2` (seconds standard=120s).
-If you remove the iButton, the owserver hold the item for the configured time in the one wire file system.
+If you use an iButton please edit your owfs.conf and add or configure the entry `timeout_presence = 2` (seconds standard=120s).
+If you remove the iButton, the owserver will hold the item for the configured time in the one wire file system.

 ### LCD - Display

-Example for writing messages to a HD44780 Display, controlled by an DS2408: http://owfs.org/index.php?page=lcd
+Example for writing messages to an HD44780 Display, controlled by a DS2408: http://owfs.org/index.php?page=lcd

 I use a 4 bit wiring, so i have some free PIOs for push buttons: http://owfs.org/uploads/LCD%20Driver%20v2.0%20Schematic.pdf